Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wondrous Item
 - 3000 Gold

-**Sanctify**: Whenever you heal or give an ally temporary hit points, their weapon attacks deal 1d6 additional force damage until the end of their turn.
+**Sanctify**: Whenever you cast a buffing spell on an ally, their weapon attacks deal 1d6 additional force damage until the end of their turn.

 **Harmony**: Whenever you spend a hit dice you regain one mana.